-The impact on the long-term classification of coupling regimes does\did\not reflect the changes in nAC-days and their partitioning in wet and dry advantages for convection (Fig. 7Fig.
-6).
-Differences to the CTRL case mainly occured over Eastern Europe at the edges of the feedback coupling region, and the predominance for positive feedbacks remained unchanged also
+The impact on the long-term classification of coupling regimes did not reflect the changes in nAC-days and their partitioning in wet and dry advantages for convection (Fig. 7).
+Differences to the CTRL case mainly occured over Eastern Europe at the edges of the coupling region, and the predominance for positive feedbacks remained unchanged also in the cases with strong changes in relative humidity.
+The modifications initiated changes between wet soil advantage level 1 and 2, as well as transition zone level 1 and 2.
+None of the modification cases experienced a considerable shift in location or a change in the predominant sign of feedbacks compared to the CTRL (Fig. 6and 7).

-2.6.23.2.2 Sensitivity of the coupling to separated changes in temperature and moisture
+3.2.2 Sensitivity of the coupling to separated changes in temperature and moisture

-This sectionchapter further examines the relative importance of temperature versus moisture modifications for the variables CTP, HIlow, as well as the share of nAC-days, wet soil advantage, transition zone and dry soil advantage days in Europe.
+This section further examines the relative importance of temperature versus moisture modifications for the variables CTP, HI{low}, as well as the share of nAC-days, wet soil advantage, transition zone and dry soil advantage days in Europe.
 The sensitivity index as described in section 2.4 was used to estimate the magnitude of the control of temperature and moisture relative to each other for each variable throughout the domain.

-The temperature and moisture perturbationmodifications changed CTP and $HI{low}$ linearly.
-Differences in CTP, the stability of the atmospheric layering, wasere almost solely controlled by modifications of the temperature, as indicated by a sensitivity index of -1 throughout the domain (not shown).
-In case of $HI{low}$ , the impacts of temperature and moisture modifications were of similar magnitude, though, moisture has had a slightly higher impact, indicated by small but positive values.
-The magnitude of temperature and moisture controls on $HI{low}$ becomes became more equal in mountainous regions.
+The temperature and moisture modifications changed CTP and HI{low} linearly.
+Differences in CTP, the stability of the atmospheric layering, were almost solely controlled by modifications of the temperature, as indicated by a sensitivity index of -1 throughout the domain (not shown).
+In case of HI{low} , the impacts of temperature and moisture modifications were of similar magnitude, though, moisture had a slightly higher impact, indicated by small but positive values.
+The magnitude of temperature and moisture controls on HI{low} became more equal in mountainous regions.

-Figure §7: Sensitivity score of a) non-atmospherically controlled days per summer season, b) wet soil advantage days per summer season, c) transition zone days per summer season and d) dry soil advantage days per summer season to changes individual modifications in the air temperature profile (-1 = totally temperature controlled) and specific humidity profiles (1 = totally humidity controlled).
+Figure 8: Sensitivity score of a) non-atmospherically controlled days per summer season, b) wet soil advantage days per summer season, c) transition zone days per summer season and d) dry soil advantage days per summer season to changes individual modifications in the air temperature profile (-1 = totally temperature controlled) and specific humidity profiles (1 = totally humidity controlled).

-The sensitivity index for the share of nAC-days in summer showed a clear dipole pattern (Fig. 8Fig.
-7a).
+The sensitivity index for the share of nAC-days in summer showed a clear dipole pattern (Fig. 8a).
 In northern Europe, the coupling is rather impacted by temperature variations.
 Temperature controls the coupling by determining the stability of the atmosphere.

 In southern Europe, moisture was the controlling factor, and little relative humidity in the low-level ABL limits the occurrence of feedbacks in consequence of limited moisture availability for deep moist convection.
 The sensitivity index computed for the wet soil advantage showed a similar pattern.
 Hence, sensitivity of the coupling exhibited a regional dependency to temperature and moisture changes, which hints toward humidity- and energy-limited regimes controlling the coupling.
-The dry soil advantage rarely occurred, but its occurrence is rather controlled by temperature variations in northeastern Europe (Fig. 8Fig.
-7d), and by moisture in southeastern Europe.
+The dry soil advantage rarely occured, but its occurrence is rather controlled by temperature variations in northeastern Europe (Fig. 8d), and by moisture in southeastern Europe.
 The sensitivity of the transition zone shows a complete different pattern.
-The moisture modifications caused higher differences in the occurrence of transition zone days in the coupling hotspot, while towards the southwest temperature perturbation modifications only had a higher impact towards the southwest (Fig. 8Fig.
-7c).
+The moisture modifications caused higher differences in the occurrence of transition zone days in the coupling hotspot, while temperature modifications only had a higher impact towards the southwest (Fig. 8c).

-2.6.33.2.3 Effects of changing temperature and moisture gradients
+3.2.3 Effects of changing temperature and moisture gradients